KalicoCrew/kalico/docs/Delta_Calibrate.md

 mesh.
 Running bed mesh with poor delta calibration will result in confusing and poor results.

+!!! note
-Note that performing delta calibration will invalidate any previously obtained bed mesh.
+    Performing delta calibration will invalidate any previously obtained bed mesh.
 After performing a new delta calibration be sure to rerun BED_MESH_CALIBRATE.